 @SpringBootTest comes into play.

-I guess this pitfall goes without saying.
+I guess this Spring Boot testing pitfall goes without saying.
 If we're not testing our code, how can we ever say it's working?

 While we might have checked our implementation manually, how can we ensure any upcoming changes don't break our feature?